ElDavoo/Mifare-Windows-Tool-Reborn/README.md

 #### GENERAL INFORMATION / INFOS GENERALES

 Update January 2023:
-- In order to update and fix MWT, I would need new tag readers like ACR122U-A9 and other device: if someone wants to participate and help me to release new versions, he can send me some new tag readers that you would like to be included in MWT, and I will see if it's possible or not.
+- In order to update and fix MWT, I would need new tag readers like ACR122U-A9 and other device like ACR1255U or ACR1311: if someone wants to participate and help me to release new versions, he can send me some new tag readers that you would like to be included in MWT, and I will see if it's possible or not.
 Contact me if you are interested.
 Thanks

 You can donate for this Windows fork :